 Samba is available in Raspbian’s standard software repositories.
 We’re going to update our repository index, make sure our operating system is fully updated, and install Samba using apt-get.
 Open a Terminal and type:

-sudo apt update sudo apt upgrade sudo apt install samba samba-common-bin
+sudo apt install samba samba-common-bin

 Create your shared directory

 We’re going to create a dedicated shared directory on our Pi’s micro SD hard disk.
 You can put it anywhere, but ours will be at the top level of the root file system.